awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 For production OLTP use cases, we recommend that you use Multi\-AZ deployments for enhanced fault tolerance with Provisioned IOPS storage for fast and predictable performance\.

 You can also use Provisioned IOPS SSD storage with read replicas for MySQL, MariaDB or PostgreSQL\.
 The type of storage for a read replica is independent of that on the master DB instance\.
-For example, you might use General Purpose SSD for read replicas ith a master DB instance that uses Provisioned IOPS SSD storage to reduce costs\.
+For example, you might use General Purpose SSD for read replicas with a master DB instance that uses Provisioned IOPS SSD storage to reduce costs\.
 However, your read replica's performance in this case might differ from that of a configuration where both the master DB instance and the read replicas use Provisioned IOPS SSD storage\.

 ### Provisioned IOPS Storage Costs<a name="Overview.ProvisionedIOPS-cost"></a>